-Practical Issues in Missionary Preparation (MI 202) covers building a ministry support team (including prayer support, fundraising and fundraising techniques), personal health and language learning.
+Practical Issues in Missionary Preparation (MI 202) covers how to build a ministry partnership team (including prayer support and financial partnership practices), personal health, language learning, and a variety of other practical issues related to effective missionary service.
 The course includes St. John Ambulance First Aid training (additional cost).

-Cross Cultural Ministry (MI 310) offers exposure to a cross-cultural setting involving observation and practical service.
+Cross Cultural Ministry (MI 310) offers exposure to a cross-cultural setting including observation and service.
 The course, required for global ministry minors, gives the opportunity to experience first-hand a cross-cultural ministry setting, usually outside North America.
-Normally, this experience is realized during the spring break of the student's junior or senior year.
-The student will serve under an experienced missionary or host country leader as well as work with the Global Ministry Program Director, who will travel with the students and serve as facilitator.
-Some classroom work is required prior to and after the on-site work.
+Normally, this experience happens in January, during the break between semesters.
+The student will serve under an experienced missionary or host country leader as well as work with the Global Ministry Program Director, who usually will travel with the students and serve as facilitator.
+Classroom work is required prior to and after the onsite work.